techieeliot/michael-scott-paper/README.md

 ## Frontend CMS "lite" MVP Project by Eliot Sanford

-- The app is a React MVP app that gives the user a way to create an HTML layout with text and background images or colors.
+- The app is a React MVP app that gives the user a way to create and manage content on an HTML website.
+When complete, functionality is expected to include a chosen layout with text and background images or colors in various sections of the application.
+In addition, the user will be able to preview the website.

 ### [Live link to the deployed application](https://michael-scott-paper.netlify.app/)